theartcher/S4-SM-Individual/README.md

     - [Update 'welcome' page](https://github.com/StudioKrom-SmartMobile-2024/frontend/blob/main/overload/lib/pages/welcome.dart) to be more readable and not overflow
     - [Update 'home' page](https://github.com/StudioKrom-SmartMobile-2024/frontend/blob/main/overload/lib/pages/home.dart) to be more readable and less prone to flex errors
     - [Update 'experience cards'](https://github.com/StudioKrom-SmartMobile-2024/frontend/blob/main/overload/lib/widgets/experience_cards.dart) to better work with the icons and remove redundant/error prone code.
+    - Created an [animation](https://github.com/StudioKrom-SmartMobile-2024/frontend/blob/main/overload/lib/widgets/OverstimulateIntroAnimation.dart) on the welcome page using the [marquee effect](https://github.com/StudioKrom-SmartMobile-2024/frontend/blob/main/overload/lib/widgets/MarqueeEffect.dart). (**IMPORTANT NOTE: The MarqueeEffect.dart was only updated by me, the original code is credited in the code.**)

 #### How's FeedPulse looking?
 Well I'm glad you asked